 If the costumes aren’t enough drama for you yet, then why not add teeth bleaching, Botox injections, tight corsets, fake eyelashes, false teeth and whatnot to small children?

-What kind of normal-thinking, loving, caring and protective mother would ever allow her little girl to dress sluttier than Lady Gaga or Madonna, filling their daughters’ faces with layers of fake tan and make up?
+What kind of normal-thinking, loving, caring and protective mother would ever allow her little girl to dress sluttier than Lady Gaga or Madonna, plastering their daughters’ faces with layers of fake tan and make up?
 Paedophiles would love to get their hands on those girls because sure, the girls are all out there for everyone to see, aren’t they?
 And if mothers weren’t bad enough, fathers are now also drawn into the whole child pageant dramatics.

 But on I went so, staring aimlessly at TLC while my brain ached for National Geographic, James Joyce’s collected works and intelligent talk.
 I was flabbergasted when I noticed a trailer of a new spin-off show to Toddlers & Tiaras: “Here comes Honey Boo Boo!”

 Alana Thompson, AKA Honey Boo Boo, is a cute all toddlers and even more tiaras kind of girl.
 Her magic drinking potion called Go Go Juice wakes her up and is as infamous as Thompson herself and is made of Red Bull and Mountain Dew.
 Eating habits are just as shameful: roadkill, large servings of butter mixed with ketchup, and other culinary non-delights.
 Cringeworthy?
 To say the least.
 I can safely say, with added honesty and despair, that HCHBB is the lowest of the lowest on TV.
 Low IQs all around and a family totally unaware of what a healthy diet even looks like.